xyzs996/pugpig/README.md

 More information
 ----------------

-For more information about the pugpig framework visit the [pupig website][1].
+For more information about the pugpig framework visit the [pugpig website][1].

 Change log
 ----------